qld-gov-au/ckanext-s3filestore/README.rst

     ckanext.s3filestore.signed_url_expiry = 3600
     ckanext.s3filestore.signed_url_cache_window = 1800

+    # Control how long the ACL of an S3 object will be held in cache.
+    # Uploading a new file overrides this.
+Default is 86400.
+    ckanext.s3filestore.acl_cache_window = 2592000

     # Queue used by s3 plugin, if not set, default queue is used
     ckanext.s3filestore.queue = bulk